yumouwei/hbtepLib/readme.md

 2. [Git Tutorial for Beginners: Command-Line Fundamentals](https://www.youtube.com/watch?v=HVsySz-h9r4)
 3. [Atlassian version control tutorial](https://www.atlassian.com/git/tutorials/what-is-version-control)

-## 2. Installing the library
+## 2. Installing the MDSplus library

-The library is already installed on spizter, and you can skip this step if you only plan to use it there.
+Before installing this library locally, I strongly recommend that you install the MDSplus library first.
+Installing MDSplus is typically the hardest part of this entire process.
+Start [here](http://www.mdsplus.org/index.php?title=Downloads&open=82992333933183500305&page=Software%2FDownloads) and carefully follow their instructions.

+##### Alternate method for installing MDSplus

+For full discolure, I'm still learning how to manage python libraries, and I find the MDSplus library to be particulary difficult to manage.
+I've tried this alternate method to install the library, and it worked for me on Ubuntu.
+One of my colleagues tried it on Windows, and it didn't work.

+  1. Download the [MDSplus sources](http://www.mdsplus.org/index.php?title=Downloads&open=82992333933183500305&page=Software%2FDownloads#MDSplus_Sources) stable file.
+[Direct link](https://github.com/MDSplus/mdsplus/archive/stable.zip).
+  2. Extract the compressed files and navigate to ```/mdsplus-stable/mdsobjects```
+  3. Rename the ```plasma``` directory to ```MDSplus```.
+This is case sensitive so be careful.
+  4. Move this directory to whereever you keep your python libraries.
+  5. Add the directory where the MDSplus folder sits to your PYTHONPATH environment.
+Spyder has an option under ```Tools``` to do this.
+For Ubuntu, modfiy your .bashrc file as described [here](https://stackoverflow.com/questions/3402168/permanently-add-a-directory-to-pythonpath).

+## 3. Installing the library

 If you wish to install the library on your personal computer, then this section is for you.

-#### 2A.
+#### 3A.
 Installation on Ubuntu from the command line

 This assumes you have the mdsplus python library already installed.
 If you do not, see the later section below.